 With support from the Title III grant, Farmingdale State College established an Academic Advisement and Information Center (AAIC) in the lower level of Greenley Library.
-The AAIC is staffed by a director, three academic counselors, an administrative assistant, and a technology support specialist.
+The AAIC is staffed by a director, five academic counselors, an administrative assistant, a technology support specialist and a staff assistant.
 The Center is open to students five days a week, twelve months a year, including evening hours.

 1. The AAIC is a one-stop resource for all of your academic-related questions and concerns.

 The AAIC is a one-stop advising center where all FSC students can go to have questions answered and receive referrals on matters such as: